AbductiveLearning/ABLkit/README.md

 an efficient and convenient toolkit to develop dual-driven ABL systems, which leverage the power of both data and knowledge.

-To learn how to use it, please refer to - [document](https://www.lamda.nju.edu.cn/abl_test/docs/build/html/index.html).

 ## Installation

 ### Install from PyPI